 The Protecting Agencies will:

 Implement the initial response to an incident in accordance with the AIWFMP.
-Collaborate with Jurisdictional Agencies to identify the need for and implement Fire Management Option changes as described in the AIWFMP.

 Notify affected jurisdictions of all incidents, including wildfires, false alarms, and suppression actions taken on non-escaped fires.
 Notify additional jurisdictions as they become affected by an incident.
 Notify affected jurisdictions of significant events on an incident including but not limited to: